 Avoid a Hold on Your Checking Account

-If you have ever tried depositing large checks at your bank, you may have run into an issue where the bank places a hold on the funds.
+If you have ever tried depositing a large check at your bank, you may have experienced the bank placing a hold on the funds.

-When you hear about the hold, you might feel frustrated, especially if you need the funds right away.
+When you have a hold placed on your account, you might feel frustrated, especially if you need the funds right away.
 Unfortunately, the teller or customer service representative who is helping you cannot change the bank's policy.

 If you want an exception to the policy, you will most likely need to speak to the manager.
 Generally, they will not make an exception unless you have been with the bank for an extended period of time and you have quite a bit of money in the bank.
 However, they may be able to make a portion of the deposit immediately available to you.

-Options to Avoid an Account Hold
+How to Avoid an Account Hold

 It is important to consider ways that you can avoid the account-hold situation completely.
-One of the things that you can do is to have the money transferred via ACH, directly to your account.
+One of the things that you can do is to have the money transferred via the ACH directly to your account.
 Many businesses can do this, and it really depends on who is paying you the money and the reason for it.

-Bank Holds Protect You
+Remember, Holds Protect You